-- (xx) Western Lands Leases.
+(xx) Western Lands Leases.
 Under the Western Lands Act the Minister may declare Crown lands in the Western Division open for lease, and specify the area and rent.
 No rental may be less than 2s.
 6d. per square mile or part thereof nor more than 7d. per sheep on the carrying capacity, and may not be increased by more than 25 per cent. at each re-appraisement.
 The successful applicant is notified in the Gazette and must pay the first year's rent within one month after such notification.
-All leases issued under the Western Lands Act expire not later than the 30th June, 1943, except extended leases. - (xxi) Forest Permits and Leases.
+All leases issued under the Western Lands Act expire not later than the 30th June, 1943, except extended leases.

+(xxi) Forest Permits and Leases.
 Under the Forestry Act, permits may be granted (a) to graze and water horses and cattle; (b) to occupy land as the site of a sawmill or other building, or any tramway, wharf, or timber depot; (c) to occupy land for charcoal burning or bee farming or other approved purpose; (d) to occupy land for growing fodder; and (e) to ringbark or otherwise kill or destroy trees.
 The fees are prescribed by regulation.
-Leases of land within State forests may also be granted for grazing or other approved purposes for any term not exceeding 20 years. - (xxii) Areas Occupied under Leases and Licences.
-On the 30th June, 1926, there were 60,849 leases and licences current under the Lands Department and the Western Land Board, comprising 114,758,517 acres of Crown lands.
+Leases of land within State forests may also be granted for grazing or other approved purposes for any term not exceeding 20 years.

+(xxii) Areas Occupied under Leases and Licences.
+On the 30th June, 1927, there were 89,982 leases and licences current under the control of the Department of Lands and the Western Land Board, comprising 114,082,488 acres of Crown lands.

-The following table shows the areas which were granted under lease or licence during each year and those held under various descriptions of leases and licences at the end of the years 1921-22 to 1925-26:-
+The following table shows the areas which were granted under lease or licence during each year and those held under various descriptions of leases and licences at the end of the years 1922-23 to 1926-27 :--